aws-samples/amazon-ecs-catsndogs-workshop/README.md

 | [Advanced Deployment Techniques](Lab-7-Artifacts/) |
 | [Clean up](Lab-99-Clean-up) |

+## Detailed Instructions

+Detailed instructions for all of the labs can be found [here](Docs/Docs/Container management at catsndogs.lol - detailed instructions.docx)

 ## Participation

 We encourage participation; if you find anything, please submit an issue.
 However, if you want to help raise the bar, submit a PR!